grpcmd/grpcmd/README.md

 ## Additional Documentation

+### Proto Files
+If you want to use `.proto` files instead of Reflection, you can pass one or more comma-separated file locations to the `--protos` (shorthand: `-p`) flag.
+For example:

+    grpc --protos a.proto --protos b.proto,c.proto :50051

+### Proto Import Paths
+If your `.proto` files contain import statements, you'll likely want to set the search paths for the imports to work properly.
+To do this, you can pass one or more comma-separated directory locations to the `--paths` (shorthand: `-P`) flag.
+For example:

+    grpc --protos a.proto --paths ../protos/ :50051

 ### Sending an Empty Request
 To send an empty request, simply pass an empty argument for the request data.
 For example: